-Being a widely-compatible format, SCORM can be used to integrate legacy platforms with EdApp, making it a versatile and incredibly useful tool for myriad organisations.
+Being a widely-compatible format, SCORM can be used to integrate legacy platforms with EdApp, making it a versatile and incredibly useful tool for myriad organizations.
 EdApp’s free, mobile-based authoring tool allows users the option to import and export course content to SCORM or to use the integrated LMS.
-Most importantly, SCORM integration should happen seamlessly like it does in EdApp’s free scorm authoring tool.
+Most importantly, SCORM integration should happen seamlessly as it does in EdApp’s free SCORM authoring tool.

 13. Cloud Authoring